kozie/dotfiles/README.md

 dotfiles
 ========

-Dotfiles i use in Unix environments
+Dotfiles i use in *nix environments